pace-neutrons/Horace/documentation/add/01_add.md

 Starting with this, a new design has been created to:

 - use "new style" classes
+- use handle classes to simplify Python wrapper (note this will require users of the copy assignment to update their code)
 - use a projection manager to separate the existing projections and support the simple inclusion of addition ones, eg. spherical
 - extract duplicate code from DND and SQW objects
 - add function-level unit testing